|

 in Arendal in the South of Norway.

-attention to my work.
+have paid attention to my work.

 After